qaalabs/DE5M4/docs/labs/google-cloud-storage.md

-# QA Platform Lab: Working with Google Cloud Storage from the Console
+# Lab: Working with Google Cloud Storage from the Console

 Duration **1h 15m** ~ *On average, students complete this lab in **30m***